 Life is in the streets in old Somers Town.
 As bad a slum as any, policemen go in pairs to ‘Little Hell’ - an alley in Little Clarendon St. The St Pancras Housing Improvement Society begin a slum clearance programme and rehouse people in flats at low rents, without breaking up the communities.
 By the end of the 1930s they had provided over 600 new homes.
-Into this world George is born to Joseph and Mary.
-In 1935 in a slum in Stibbington Street, George is brought into this world by his Aunt Pol, an unofficial midwife, much to the annoyance of his sister Nelly who blames her for the boys, when she wants a sister.
+Into this world George is born in 1935 to Ellen and Joseph in a slum in Stibbington Street, George is brought into this world by his Aunt Pol, an unofficial midwife, much to the annoyance of his sister Nelly who blames her for the boys, when she wants a sister.

 Somers Town, bounded by railways of Euston, St Pancras and King's Cross resulted in a large transient population of labourers and the population density of the area soared.
 By the late 19th century most of the houses were in multiple occupation, and overcrowding was severe with whole families sometimes living in one room, as confirmed by the social surveys of Charles Booth and Irene Barclay.

 Pubs were the life of the community - a living room when your house had none.
 There were two on every corner, 14 along Chalton Street alone, but now there are only 3 left.
 It was shrewd then of Jellicoe and the reformers to take over the pub - a locus of community life.
 In 1929 the ‘reformed pub’ taken over by abstemious priest Basil Jellicoe, who once lived there, and teetotal Edith Neville.
 They see pubs as the heart of the community.
 They had food to mitigate the evils of drink and so women could join in.